morphic-bio/process_features/README.md

     -   `globals.c`: Definitions of global variables.
     -   `heatmap.c`: Functions for generating the QC heatmap image.
 -   **`include/`**: Contains all the header files.
+    -   `common.h`: Common headers, structs, and macros used throughout the project.
     -   `prototypes.h`: Function prototypes for functions defined in the `src` directory.
-    -   `common.h`: Common headers, structs, and macros used throughout the project.
-    -   `...`: Other header files defining specific data structures and constants.
+    -   `globals.h`: Header for global variables.
+    -   `io.h`: Header for I/O functions.
+    -   `memory.h`: Header for memory management utilities.
+    -   `queue.h`: Header for the queue data structure.
+    -   `utils.h`: Header for utility functions.
+    -   `plot_histogram.h`: Header for histogram plotting functions.
 -   **`scripts/`**: Contains utility scripts for testing and other purposes.
 -   **`graphics/`**: Contains image files used in the documentation.
 -   **`Makefile`**: The main makefile for compiling the project.